Discovery Walk

-Join a Naturalist for a guided walk on trails where students will explore nature up close.
-Learn the importance of wetland and forest habitats and the animals and plants that call them home.
-We will combine age appropriate activities and games to discover nature’s wonders.
-Concepts can include functions of wetlands, watersheds, adaptations, biodiversity and seasonal changes.
+Discovery Walk : Learn the importance of wetland and forest habitats and the animals and plants that call them home.
+Concepts can include functions of wetlands, adaptations, biodiversity and seasonal changes.

 Aquatic Study